-Observation: In the Southern Region, five shelf-indenting canyons extending from the 290 291 continental slope towards downslope to converge with the Bass Canyon are observed 292 (from north to south: Anemone, Archer, Pisces, Moray and Mudskipper canyons; 293 Figure 7A).
-Dendritic heads are characteristic of all canyons except the Archer Canyon.
-The Anemone Canyon head is strongly asymmetrical and has three deeply incised 294 channels in its head area (Figure 7A).
-Canyons in the Southern region are evenly spaced 295 (c.
-11-14 km), flowing from E to SE and oriented along the slope dip.
-On the upper 296 297 slope, the canyons display channel-like nature and show linear geometry with no 298 bifurcation (Figure 7A).
-On the middle slope, canyon geometry changes from linear to meander and then shifts to bifurcate or even braid farther downslope, where the slope 299 300 gradient is minor.
-On the lower slope, canyons alter to sinuous stream-like features 301 and gradually loses expression and merges into the Bass Canyon (Figure 7A).
-Throughout the course, canyons maintain a narrow, scour-deep, symmetric cross-302 303 sectional geometry with a V-shaped profile (Figures 7B-7D).
-In the upper part of these 304 canyons, the sidewalls of the canyon are typically steep, with occasional and localised failures occurring along the headwalls and sidewalls (Figures 7A-C).
-305
+Observation: In the Southern Region, the seabed is fairly featureless compared to the Northern and Central regions, where gullies and mass failures are widely distributed (Figure 7A).
+On the shelf, five shelf-indenting canyons extending from the continental slope towards the downslope to converge with the Bass Canyon are observed (from north to south: Anemone, Archer, Pisces, Moray and Mudskipper canyons; Figure 7A).
+Canyons in the Southern region are evenly spaced (with intervals of c.
+11-14 km), flowing from E to SE, and oriented along the slope dip.
+On the upper slope, the canyons display channel-like nature and show linear geometry with minor bifurcation (Figure 7A).
+On the middle slope, canyon geometry changes from linear to meander and then shifts to bifurcate or even braid farther downslope, where the slope gradient is minor.
+On the lower slope, canyons alter to sinuous stream-like features and gradually lose expression and merge into the Bass Canyon (Figure 7A).
+In the upper part of these canyons, the sidewalls of the canyon are typically steep, with occasional and localised failures occurring along the headwalls and sidewalls (Figures 7B-C).
+Throughout the course, canyons maintain a narrow, scour-deep, symmetric cross-sectional geometry with a V-shaped profile (Figures 7B-7D).